10 Magical Witch Romance Books

 1. The Sacrifice (Seven Sins MC)

 Our main character, Lenore, has to go in the sacrifice.
-So she goes to the Demons Motorcycle Club and doesn’t have great control over her powers.
+So she goes to the Demons Motorcycle Club and has no control over her powers.
 As a result, it rains and rains.
 The demons need hot and dry, and they’re always cold, so they cannot take the rain anymore.
 Then, demon hero Ly goes down and proposes to Lenore to stop the rain and make a deal.

 The Sacrifice